learnapollo/learnapollo/content/excursions/excursion-01.md

 Coming soon.

-Learn how to use the Redux DevTools in combination with the Apollo Client to reason about updates to the Apollo Store.
+Learn how to use the Redux DevTools in combination with Apollo Client to reason about updates to the Apollo Store.